 AP VoteCast: North Carolina voters sour on state of nation

-Voters in North Carolina made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.
+Voters in North Carolina made their pick for president while holding negative views about the country’s direction and the nation's economy, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 39% of North Carolina voters said the U.S. is on the right track and 61% of voters said it is headed in the wrong direction.
+AP VoteCast found that 41% of North Carolina voters said the U.S. is on the right track, and 58% of voters said it is headed in the wrong direction.

+Voters were more negative than positive in their assessments of the nation’s economy.
+Overall, 42% described economic conditions in the U.S. as excellent or good, and 58% called them not so good or poor.

 All-access digital subscription